emincaliskan3/SignalR-RestaurantManagement/README.md

 - **Real-Time Admin Panel:** Admins can instantly approve or reject orders and reservations with real-time notifications powered by SignalR.
 - **Email Notifications:** Automated emails are sent to notify customers and admins about status changes.
 - **Secure Login:** User authentication and security are managed using **ASP.NET Identity**.
+- **QR Code Generation:** Admins can generate QR codes for tables and orders within the admin panel.

 ## 🛠️ Technical Details